dspractices/NLP_World/README.md

-# NLP_World - Uploading all the Old projects from Local to Own Repo
+# NLP_World - Uploading all the Old NLP projects from Local to GitHub Repo